Why Should You Do an Intervention for drug or alcohol addiction?

 An intervention is not simply loved ones gathering together to lay down the law.
 Although that’s far better than not speaking up, without making all the arrangements that essentially offer the addicted person no other choice but to go to rehab ahead of time, failure is a possibility.

-Why Do So Many Attempts at Intervention Fail?
+Why Do So Many Attempts at alcohol or drug Interventions Fail?

 They don’t estimate the power of the enemy – the person’s addiction and desperate need for drugs.